 The proposal to build a waste-to-energy incinerator plant at the paper mill recycling site on Botany Road in Matraville, by SUEZ, a French multinational corporation and waste management company, and Orora, owned by Japan's Nippon Paper Industries, is being considered by Randwick Council.
 The proposed plant would incinerate up to 200,000 tonnes of non-recyclable rubbish such as plastic, disposable nappies, polystyrene foam, bubble wrap, syringes, medical waste and garden waste each year to help power the Orora paper mill.

-Several local groups have voiced their concern at such a proposal and are encouraging locals to have their say.
+Several local groups, including the No More Incinerators Group, have voiced their concern at such a proposal and are encouraging locals to have their say.
+Links for the No More Incinerators Group are provided below:

 As part of Chris Hanson's efforts to raise awareness of the potential health and environmental impacts of Orora’s proposed HT incinerator, Chris has attended all the precinct meetings within the City, except Clovelly (which Chris was unable to make contact with) and Malabar (which to date has yet to hold its meeting).
 At those meetings, Chris provided an overview of what, in his view, were the main issues against Orora’s proposal.
 Alternatives to HT incineration and the bigger picture in relation to the recycling industry within NSW, and Australia’s policy not to export 'recyclables' were also discussed.

 In addition the Chairperson from the Matraville Precinct, Steve McAndrew, has added links to this webpage onto the Matraville Precinct’s Facebook page and provided them to the other precincts.
-Steve has also been doing a sterling job raising awareness with the other precincts at their combined management meeting, and Noel D’Souza has managed to secure a meeting with Matt Kean, State Minister for Energy and Environment on 6 April 2020.
-Chris Hanson will be attending this meeting and will present the case against HT incineration and the alternatives to the Minister.
+Steve has also been doing a sterling job raising awareness with the other precincts at their combined management meeting, and Noel D’Souza managed to secure a meeting (via teleconference) with a Senior Adviser and staff of Matt Kean, State Minister for Energy and Environment.
+Chris Hanson will be attending this teleconference and will present the case against HT incineration and the alternatives to those in attendance.

 National Toxics Network